florian-vuillemot/florian-vuillemot.github.io/_posts/2024-01-09-azure-function-python-ml-part-5.markdown

 with open(MODEL_PATH, 'rb') as f:
 ```
-Then update the [GitHub Action workflow](https://github.com/florian-vuillemot/az-fct-python-ml/blob/main/part-5/.github/workflows/main_az-fct-python-ml.yml) `build` job to create the model in a temporary folder and not polute the artifact.
+Then update the [GitHub Action workflow](https://github.com/florian-vuillemot/az-fct-python-ml/blob/main/part-5/.github/workflows/main_az-fct-python-ml.yml) `build` job to create the model in a temporary folder and not pollute the artifact.
 ```
 - name: Test the API application
   run: python test.py